melquip/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a Javascript library and the main problem it solves is the poor performance of DOM operations.
+React solves this problem without reloading the page and updating only the changed nodes with the help of a virtual DOM and Hot Reloading.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+Thinking in react means that when building applications we should think about how React re-renders the UI on any state changes, code reusable components and pass data down via props.

-- [ ] Describe state.
+- [x] Describe state.

+State is the applications' way to store data and update the UI accordingly without reloading the page.

-- [ ] Describe props.
+- [x] Describe props.

+Props or `properties` are the different parameters we can send to components in order to pass down data from the parent component and render the application according to that data.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects when we're using `useEffect` run after the DOM is rendered and also after any of the variables in the array (second parameter) are updated, so if we want to sync effects with a component we need to pass its state or props in that array.

 ## Project Set Up